How to Determine Mold Risks with Moisture Meters

 When using pinelss moisture meters, it’s important to keep in mind some of their limitations for testing for mold:

-Pinless moisture meters are often best used on wood flooring, structural support beams, and other materials that are sufficiently solid, flat, and thick enough to accommodate the meter.
+Pinless moisture meters are often best used on drywall, wood flooring, structural support beams, and other materials that are sufficiently solid, flat, and thick enough to accommodate the meter.

 The best use of a pinless moisture meter in searching for mold risks is to rapidly check large areas for signs of moisture intrusion that could lead to mold growth.